qlik-oss/core-website/docs/documentation/apis/access-control.md

 // Evaluates to `true`:
 resource.org = "uk"

-// Evaluates to `false` because the values re different: resource.org = "United Kingdom"
+// Evaluates to `false` because the values are different: resource.org = "United Kingdom"
 ```